-The Shipping Container Shed, also known as a Container Mounted Fabric Shelter (CMDS) is fast becoming a preferred warehouse, storage and workshop option for some of the worlds leading mining and industrial companies.
+The Shipping Container Shed, also known as a Container Mounted Fabric Shelter (CMDS) is fast becoming the new disruptor and preferred warehouse, storage and workshop option for some of the worlds leading mining and industrial companies.

 Preferred over traditional steel sheds which have been used for decades as the only option.
 The Shipping Container Shed is increasingly seen on many city, regional and remote industrial sites.

 Is it a disruptor?
 Perhaps not in the traditional use of the word, but if you are in the steel shed fabrication business and seeing an increasing number of these new and innovative shelter solutions, you would certainly be concerned.